In preparation for many festive season catch-ups, Terri Helus answers the million dollar question.

 “So, Terri, what are you doing now?”

 Bracing myself I say, “I’m a deployment consultant with WNDYR.”
-Accustomed to the blank looks, I explain.
+Accustomed to puzzled looks, I explain.
 “I teach people how to use project management and collaboration software and successfully roll it out to their team.”
-The light bulk clicks on.
+The light clicks on.
 “Oh, so you’re a trainer.”

 (Actually, I consult with clients on the successful integration and implementation of the cloud-based software they just purchased, directly supporting the SaaS partner company’s onboarding process, driving up user retention rates and decreasing product churn.)